2025 - All Construction Projects

 • Black Oak School Road is closed between the intersections of County Z (Black Wolf Avenue) and Nekimi Avenue until mid/ late June.
 No detour is posted for this closure.

-Winnebago County: There will be southbound I-41 lane closures between WIS 26 and County Z during non-peak hours (overnights) in Winnebago County.
+Winnebago County: There will be I-41 lane closures between County N and County Z during non-peak hours (overnights) in Winnebago County.

-Fond du Lac County: There will be northbound I-41 lane closures between County D and the Winnebago County Line during non-peak hours (overnights) in Fond du Lac County.
+Fond du Lac County: There will be I-41 lane closures between County D and County N during non-peak hours (overnights) in Fond du Lac County.

 Project website: https://projects.511wi.gov/i41fdloutrehab/